How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Determining the price of the camera

 In most cases, for starting out, you first need the camera body (the housing) and a single lens.
 I recommend an original lens from the manufacturer with a focal length of 35 mm or 50 mm (so-called standard focal length).
-These lenses are optimal in terms of price/performance, bright (good for indoor shots with low light), easy to resell, and just like the 35 mm SLR itself, universally usable.
+These lenses are optimal in terms of price/performance, bright (good for indoor shots with low light), easy to resell, and just like the 35 mm SLR camera itself, universally usable.

 The Advanced Search on eBay

-To determine the price of the camera or the lot or set, it's best to use eBay's “Advanced Search” and look for “Ended listings” and “Sold items”:
+To determine the price of the camera or the lot or set, it’s best to use the “Advanced Search” on eBay and look for “Ended listings” and “Sold items”:

 Depending on whether you want to take a risk or play it safe, you can also search by seller type “Commercial” or “Private”: